theirishkiwi/gatsby-pickedorganic/src/pages/index.md

 templateKey: index-page
 title: Picked Organic
 image: /img/home-jumbotron.jpg
-heading: Great veg with a conscience
+heading: Buy Your Veg Boxes Below!
 subheading: Pick your veg box below
 mainpitch:
-  title: Why Picked Organic
+  title: Picked Organic - Get Great Veg, ripe and in season
   description: >
-    Picked is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Picked is a Market Garden... can add a blurb here if you wanted or just remove?
 description: >-
 intro:
   blurbs: